+OTHER

+Pesticides

-OTHER Pesticides Date Tested: 7/2018 None detected
+Date Tested: 4/2021

-- -If present, elevated levels of lead can cause serious health problems, especially for pregnant women and young children.
+-If present, elevated levels of lead can cause serious health problems, especially for pregnant women and young children.
+Infants and children who drink water containing lead could experience delays in their physical or mental development.
 Lead in drinking water is primarily from materials and components associated with service lines and home plumbing.
 Martin Village is responsible for providing high quality drinking water, but cannot control the variety of materials used in plumbing components.
-When your water has been sitting for several hours, you can minimize the potential for lead exposure by flushing your tap for 30 seconds to 2 minutes before using water for drinking or cooking.
+If you have a service line that is lead, galvanized previously connected to lead, or unknown but likely to be lead, it is recommended that you run your water for at least 5 minutes to flush water from both your home plumbing and the lead service line.
 If you are concerned about lead in your water, you may wish to have your water tested.
-Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available from the Safe Drinking Water Hotline at 1-800-426-4791 or at http://water.epa.gov/drink/info/lead. - -If you have any questions concerning this report or your water, please contact Don Flower at 672-7777 or Dan Neeson at 269-838-4483.
-Concerns can also be addressed at Village Board meetings on the $2^{nd}$ Monday of each month at 7:00PM.
+Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available from the Safe Drinking Water Hotline at 1-800-426-4791 or at http://water.epa.gov/safewater/lead. -If you have any questions concerning this report or your water, please contact Jennifer Brinkhuis at 269-672-7777.
+Concerns can also be addressed at Village Board meetings on the 2nd Monday of each month at 7:00PM.